 Apply for Funding

-Review the Grantmaking Flow Chart to determine where you begin.
+Review the Grantmaking Process Flow Chart above to determine where you begin.
+If you have any questions about where to start, please contact Annie Nelson at firstname.lastname@example.org.

-For previously support organizations (within the past two years), requesting funding for the same project, complete the grant application below for requests of $50,000 or less.
-If your request is over $50,000, please contact Vivian O’Connell at email@example.com to set an appointment to discuss your project.
+*If your request is over $50,000, please contact Vivian O’Connell to set up a meeting to discuss your program/project.
 If approved, the link to the grant application will be emailed to you.

-If you are returning to the grant portal to complete an “in progress” Letter of Interest or Grant Application, review the status of a previously submitted application, or view your grant requirements, you can access your portal one of these ways: 1) Click the “Resume Application” at the bottom of this page in the footer; 2) Use the link in the email you received confirming your saved application; 3) Click the link below.
+If you need to return to the grant portal to complete an “in progress” Letter of Interest or Grant Application, review the status of a previously submitted application, or view and submit your grant requirements:

 Frequently Asked Questions